CalebL42/cs263-sus-comp/README.md

 ### Computer Languages Benchmarks Game
 A large portion of the tests we use came from this project.
 See https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html for details

+### Tests thus far:
+As our first real test, we ran each viable Java test from the shootout benchmark suite 10 times.
+Raw results are in `joularjx-result/` and summarized in `java_shootout_benchmarks/benchmark_shootout_test1_java.csv`.

+We found that some tests have such short execution times that they range between 0 and 2 joules of power consumption.
+At that low power consumption, the variance between trials is relatively high, and profiling data is poor.
+Some tests take a parameter by command line argument, and usually setting those to a large number makes the test take longer.
+This results in better profiling data and the variance in power consumption is smaller relative to the average.
+So going forward we'll focus on longer running programs.